 It's easy to capitalise on Lester's stock market shenanigans, but you're always at risk of losing the money you invest in this much less predictable sandbox market.
 Always try to keep a broad portfolio of stocks in play to both maximise your profits and minimise your risks, and don't leave it too long to get out of a market.
 Keep enough of your money churning in the system, however, and you should find it easy to make far more than you lose from less fortunate investments.

-GTA 5 money: BAWSAQ stock market explained
+GTA 5 money: making money on the BAWSAQ stock market explained

 It's one thing to play the LCN stock market, where the prices are determined entirely by the circumstances of your own offline game, but it's quite another to speculate within the online, universal BAWSAQ market.
 The actions and investments of every other player connected to the Rockstar Games Social Club affect this second stock market, so it's essential to stay on your toes.